 - Learn about your herbs and how best to take care of each one.

 - Plan your harvest and how you will dry and share your herbs.

 There are so many awesome flavours that you can grow at home, which you can also use in your cooking.
-Some of our favourites include:
+Here’s some of our favourites.

-The process from garden to tea-cup is a simple one.
+The process from the garden to tea-cup is a simple one.
 Herbal tea is an infusion of leaves, seeds, bark, roots and hot water.
-However, by follow these simple steps, you will not only maximise the flavour but the health benefits as well.
+However, by following these simple steps, you will not only maximise the flavour but the health benefits as well.